antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

 - Users can send money from one account to another account.
   - If the amount to transfer is > 100, the operation needs to be approved.
 - Users can access account details, like transactions started from the account and the current amount.
-- Users can close the account anytime.
+- Users can close the account.
   - If there are pending transactions, the request will be rejected.
   - After the account is close, the system send a notification to the customer.

-"During this exercise, we are going to apply the concepts learned in the previous one, and add:
+"During this exercise, we are going to apply the concepts learned in the previous one, and:
 - [Child workflows](https://docs.temporal.io/encyclopedia/child-workflows):
   A Child Workflow Execution is a Workflow Execution that is spawned from within another Workflow.
 - [Custom Search Attributes](https://docs.temporal.io/visibility#custom-search-attributes):